 - ¼ cup Worcestershire sauce

-Simply combine the ingredients in the bucket or large container, make sure the sugar and salt dissolve well.
+Simply combine the ingredients in the bucket or large container, making sure the sugar and salt dissolve well.

-Insert your meat in the solution, making sure that the entire spare rib rack is submerged.
+Place your meat in the solution, ensuring that the entire spare rib rack is submerged.
 Transfer the bucket to the refrigerator and leave overnight.
-The salt should help tenderize the meat while also locking in moisture when it comes to cooking it.
+The salt will tenderize the meat while also locking in moisture as it cooks.

-After brining, remove the ribs from the bucket and use dry paper towel to pat dry and remove any excess brine solution.
+After brining, remove the ribs from the bucket and use dry paper towels to pat the rack dry and remove any excess brine solution.
 Transfer the meat to a drying rack to leave to dry naturally for 30 minutes while you prepare the smoker and BBQ rub.

 Pro tip: Avoid soaking your wood chips.
 For a short smoke like this (under 2 hours), it’s not needed.
 At the best of times, I find it imparts too much steam anyway, but is especially redundant here for a less demanding cut of meat like ribs.

 For the best results, set up your smoker for indirect cooking.
 If you are using a charcoal grill, set up your coals for 2-zone indirect grilling.
 If you’re unfamiliar with the technique, check out my full guide on indirect grilling.
-It’s the best way to cook low and slow, ensuring that your venison ribs are beautifully tender and moist when cooked.
+It’s the best way to cook low and slow, keeping your venison ribs beautifully tender and moist when cooked.

 Heat up your smoker or grill to a cooking temperature of 225°F (107°C).
 This is our usual default heat setting when cooking meat low and slow.
-Open up the vents to feed your flames with oxygen, and use a smoker thermometer to accurately monitor temperatures.
+Open up the vents to feed your flames with oxygen, and use a smoker thermometer to monitor temperatures accurately.

 Make the Dry Rub